 Here are the four important steps to get from what’s great about your business to something customers engage with.

 1. Know your purpose and ambition.

 Purpose is the reason you’re in business, your mission considerate of values.
 Ambition is what you aspire to be; this is how you know you’ve won.
 It should touch, move, and inspire you, your staff, and your customers, and it should guide your business strategy.

-These two are so important you should be putting it on your front door and it should be the first thing customers see when they go to your website, so that people would know why your business exist.
+These two are so important you should be putting it on your front door, and it should be the first thing customers see when they go to your website so that people would know why your business exists.

 One of our clients is a practice from Adelaide that specialises in back and spine surgery.
 Before Step Change stepped in to help with their strategy, they were called YHY and Associates.
 They were looking to change the way that care operates with their 3Cs Treatment Approach™: coordinated, collaborative care.
-They took in the pain medication, psychology, movement, surgical, and intervention.
+They want to take a holistic approach to treating patients — pain medication, psychology, movement, surgical, and intervention.